Best Topical Finasteride

 The big difference between oral minoxidil for blood pressure and oral minoxidil for hair loss is the dose.
 The hair loss dose is much smaller, and its effects — while not exclusively confined to the scalp — are much more contained.
 It also appears that oral minoxidil is at least as effective as oral finasteride at stopping loss and creating new growth.
 It’s also nice that it can do this without the sexual or depressive side effects associated with finasteride.

 That doesn’t mean oral minoxidil is without its side effects, the most serious of which are cardiovascular.
+The most common side effects of oral minoxidil are lightheadedness, fluid retention, headaches, and a rapid heart rate.
+Often, these side effects can be managed by taking the medication at night or decreasing the dose.
 For this reason, the oral form of minoxidil is only available via prescription.
-But for men fit to take it, it may be a superior option to finasteride.

 Supplements

 No supplement will be as effective at stopping hair loss or regrowing hair as medicinal interventions will.
-That said, certain supplemental ingredients can bolster your overall hair loss efforts, especially for men with certain deficiencies in their diets or specific conditions that could benefit from supplementation.
+Furthermore, none of the hair loss supplements often advertised have undergone the extensive testing the prescription-based treatments have with regards to efficacy and safety.
+That said, certain supplemental ingredients may bolster your overall hair loss efforts.

 One of the most common ingredients you’ll see in both hair loss supplements and thickening shampoos and conditioners is saw palmetto.
 Some research suggests that oral saw palmetto can act as a natural 5-alpha reductase inhibitor, albeit with significantly less potency than something like finasteride.
 Topical saw palmetto formulations are available, as well.

 Other supplemental ingredients target non-hormonal contributors to hair loss.
 For example, ashwagandha — an increasingly popular botanical supplement — boasts a lot of research supporting its anti-anxiety and stress-reducing effects.
-Stress can have a dramatic impact on hair loss, from being a direct cause to increasing the intensity of androgenetic alopecia or telogen effluvium.
+Stress can have a dramatic impact on hair loss, from being a direct cause to increasing the intensity of androgenetic alopecia or telogen effluvium, though the exact mechanism for why ashwagandha has shown positive results in some studies is unclear.

 You’ll also likely come across biotin if you research hair loss supplements, and Hims sells a gummy for hair loss that lists biotin as its sole active ingredient.
 Unfortunately, there isn’t convincing evidence that biotin supplementation makes a difference in hair loss unless you’re deficient in biotin or have a genetic condition that requires supplementation.